Government may face Commons defeat over compensation for infected blood victims | ITV News

 “That includes working together on a cross-party basis and with devolved governments to shape a final compensation scheme.”

-When asked if she would support establishing a body to administer compensation, Health Secretary Victoria Atkins told the BBC: "So I’m very familiar with the circumstances of this because I have a constituent that I have worked with for many years who has been affected by this.
+Health Secretary Victoria Atkins, asked if she would support establishing a body to administer compensation, told BBC’s Sunday With Laura Kuenssberg: “So I’m very familiar with the circumstances of this because I have a constituent that I have worked with for many years who has been affected by this.

 “What we’ve done so far, obviously the inquiry has been called and it has given its interim findings.
 We have made interim payments, importantly, to those affected victims of the scandal itself.